 We also tried the 2005 Allwin Syrah, named after Tom’s grandmother.
 The grapes for this wine come from the Coombsville area just east of the town of Napa which is a cooler growing region than on site.
 This is a very aromatic wine with vanilla, cherry and a hint of mocha on the nose leading to a full body with notes of blackberry and pomegranate.
 During a later visit, we tried the 2014 vintage.
 This wine still continues to over deliver for the price point.

 If you prefer white wines, definitely try their Gewurztraminer.
 The 2016 vintage we tried was rich in aromatics and flavor yet nicely balanced on the palate.
 Additional wines are made in extremely small quantities and are typically available only at the winery two selection available through the wine club called “Baldacci Family Reunion”.
 They currently produce about 8,000 cases a year.
 They were one of the early clients in Total Wine & More – back when they operated something like only 12 stores.
 Today this retailer operates more then 150 stores around select parts of the country and Baldacci’s wines are still selectively carried in store.

-NOTE: their hospitality center is no longer open for tastings.
-However, retail sales are still available during their normal business hours.
-Plans call for a new hospitality and visitor’s center – with the hospitality center to possibly open by 2018 and updates to their winery facility to possibly be completed in 2019 or 2020.
+NOTE: their original hospitality center is no longer open for tastings.
+However, retail sales are still available during their normal business hours and tastings have been moved to a temporary building on site.
+Plans call for a new hospitality and visitor’s center – with the hospitality center to possibly open by 2019 or 2020 and updates to their winery facility to possibly be completed in 2020 or 2021.
 Prior to their new hospitality center opening – a temporary tasting room opened in August 2017 (in conjunction with their new driveway).

 For more information or to join their wine club, visit: www.baldaccivineyards.com